-Lions announce 2 more signings, add Fells and Hayden
+Lions announce 3 more signings, add Fells, Hayden and Martin

+The Detroit Lions hope the former basketball player can provide some help on offense.
+The 30-year-old Fells was one of three free-agent signings the team announced Saturday, along with cornerback D.J.
+Hayden and wide receiver Keshawn Martin.
+The Lions didn't announce contract terms.

+Fells was a rebounding standout at UC Irvine and played basketball in Argentina, Mexico, Belgium, Finland and France before signing with Seattle in 2013.
+He ended up with the Arizona Cardinals, where he spent the past three seasons.

-Fells spent the past three seasons with the Arizona Cardinals.
-He played in 14 games last season, starting seven, and he had 14 receptions for 154 yards and a touchdown.
+The 6-foot-7, 281-pound Fells played in 14 games last season, starting seven, and he had 14 receptions for 154 yards and a touchdown.
+The Lions can use an effective blocker who can play tight end, since Eric Ebron's value is primarily as a pass catcher.

 Hayden, a first-round draft pick in 2013 by the Oakland Raiders, played four seasons for them.
 He started only two games last season, when he had to deal with a hamstring injury.